cs396-web-dev/spring2021/pages/_assignments/lab02.md

 > ## Background Readings
 > These are for your reference, if you want to read more about the technologies we're using.
 > * <a href="https://docs.mongodb.com/manual/introduction/" target="_blank">MongoDB Introduction & Guide</a>
-> * Flask (Python Library) <a href="https://palletsprojects.com/p/flask/" target="_blank">intro</a> and <a href="" target="_blank">documentation</a>
+> * <a href="https://mongoosejs.com/docs/" target="_blank">Mongoose</a> (Node.js Package for connecting to MongoDB)
 > * Background reading on RESTful architectures:
 >      * <a href="https://medium.com/extend/what-is-rest-a-simple-explanation-for-beginners-part-1-introduction-b4a072f8740f" target="_blank">High-level overview</a>
 >      * <a href="https://www.ics.uci.edu/~fielding/pubs/dissertation/rest_arch_style.htm" target="_blank">Fielding's original paper</a>
-> * Deploying to Heroku (for next week): <a href="https://pybit.es/deploy-flask-heroku.html" target="_blank">Step-by-Step Guide</a>.<br>We will go over this more next week.
+> * Deploying to Heroku (for next week): <a href="https://scotch.io/tutorials/how-to-deploy-a-node-js-app-to-heroku" target="_blank">Step-by-Step Guide</a>.

 One of the goals of the course is to help you to analyze the **human dimensions** of data-intensive computing applications.
-To do this, each of you will set up a 'full stack' application -- to practice (1) thinking through design decisions at different parts of your system, and (2) how the different pieces of a data-intensive system function as a whole.

-While this is not a software engineering or programming course, you will nonetheless be examining and writing code to instantiate particular design principles.
-Moreover, given that you will be creating a final project prototype, we hope that these labs will be useful for helping you get familiar with some relevant software tools and techniques.
+A key part of this is the examination of how humans interact with data, through the ways data is stored and presented.
+In today's lab, we will learn one way data is commonly stored and accessed in large-scale applications.

-In today's lab, you will be completing the 3 steps below.
+Today, you will be completing the 3 steps below.
 Please note that configuring your laptop and getting all of the pieces to work together can be frustrating and time consuming.
 We're here to help, and want to ensure that everyone is successful.
-This lab is not meant to be evaluative -- it's meant to help you get familiar with a set of tools which are widely used in industry.
-If there's anything that you don't understand, we can explain it to you or point you to more resources.
+This lab is not meant to be evaluative -- it's meant to help you get familiar with a tool that is widely used in industry (especially in early-stage startups).
+If there's anything that you don't understand, we can explain it to you or point you towards more resources.

 {:.callout}
-> 1. <a href="#step1">Setting up a cloud MongoDB database a cloud-hosted service</a>
+> 1. <a href="#step1">Setting up a MongoDB database</a>
-> 2. <a href="#step2">Setting up a local Python web server</a>
+> 2. <a href="#step2">Connecting the database to your server</a>
 > 3. <a href="#step3">Setting Up Git and GitHub</a>

 {:#step1}
 ## I. Set Up MongoDB
 MongoDB is a​ ​NoSQL​ database program that organizes collections of JSON-​like documents with optional s​chemas​.
-There are many different kinds of databases we could have selected, but we've selected MongoDB because of its flexibility (useful for prototyping).
+There are many different kinds of databases out there (relational systems like SQL are a very popular choice for more robust apps), but we've selected MongoDB because of its flexibility and usefulness for prototyping.
 Because you will eventually be building a cloud-hosted, publicly accessible system, we're going to go ahead and create a cloud MongoDB instance on MongoDB Atlas.
 That said, you may also want to install MongoDB locally (optional).

 ### 1. Register w/MongoDB​ Website
-Login or signup for a <a href="https://account.mongodb.com/account/login" target="_blank">MongoDB​ account</a>.
+Login or signup for a <a href="https://account.mongodb.com/account/login" target="_blank">MongoDB​ account</a> using your u.northwestern.edu email.

 ### 2. Create a Project
-Click on the "create a new project button".
-Type in the name of your project as “CS330” and click next.
-Ignore the add teammates prompt and finish the setup.
+Click on the "create a new project" button.
+Type in the name of your project as “CS396” and click next.
+Ignore the "add teammates" prompt and finish the setup.

 <img class="large frame" src="/spring2021/assets/images/lab02/ss1.png" />

 ### 3. Build a Cluster
-Click on Build a Cluster.
+Click on "Build a Cluster".
 Select the free options on the next page.

 <img class="large frame" src="/spring2021/assets/images/lab02/ss2.png" />